httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 When receiving an incremental request, intermediaries might reject the request due to security concerns.
-The following subsections explore typical scenarios under which the intermediaries might reject the requests.
+The following subsections explore typical scenarios under which the intermediaries might reject requests.

 ## Permanent Rejection